 Wasco Travel Baseball has been part of the Northern Illinois baseball scene for over 30 years and we are proud of delivering against our mission of cultivating a developmental, competitive, and positive experience for the players, coaches, and families connected to our program.

 We are an elite program seeking to develop quality young people.
-We field travel teams from 9U thru 13U that represent Wasco Baseball all over the country with pride, determination, and good sportsmanship.
-Our 12U teams compete in the most competitive tournament at Dreams Park in Cooperstown, NY (home of the baseball hall of fame).
+We field travel teams from 9u thru 14u that represent Wasco Baseball all over the country with pride, determination, and good sportsmanship.
+Our 12u teams compete in the most competitive tournament at Dreams Park in Cooperstown, NY (home of the baseball hall of fame).
 Wasco Baseball has been the start of many players on the rosters of area high schools such as Bartlett, Batavia, Burlington Central, Dekalb, Elgin Academy, Geneva, Kaneland, Marmion, West Aurora, South Elgin, St. Charles East, St. Charles North, Sycamore, and more.

-In 2021 we are launching the next evolution of our respected tradition by retooling our program by partnering with professional trainers while maintaining our “DNA” of being a community-based organization.
-While we continue to be fortunate to attract quality coaching for our travel teams, utilizing professional instructors during the winter will only add to the experience of being a member of the Wasco Travel Baseball program.
+In 2023 we are continuing our player development approach for all playing levels by partnering with professional trainers while maintaining our “DNA” of being a community-based organization.
+While we continue to be fortunate to attract quality coaching for our travel teams, inserting professional instruction during the winter significantly adds to the experience of being a member of the Wasco Travel Baseball team.

 Small and combined-aged group practices will span January and February where similar aged groups will combine for hitting, pitching, fielding, catching, and baserunning training.